The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 - Difficulty eating or holding toys in the mouth

 - Swollen or inflamed gums

 - Loss of teeth

 Legg-Perthes is a disease of the hip joint where the top of the femur bone begins to die.
-It is more common in toy dog breeds and usually occurs between four and 12 months of age.
+It is more common in toy dog breeds (under 20 lbs., and particularly terriers) and usually occurs between four and 12 months of age.
 It is unknown what causes this disease, but researchers believe that it is passed on genetically.

 - Inability to bear weight

 - Loss of muscle mass from lack of use

 It is usually diagnosed with x-rays.
 In some rare cases, treatment may be unnecessary as the hip area heals itself within a few months.3 However, the deterioration usually progresses to severe arthritis.